ChrisJoeT/VR-MiniStore/README.md

 ![Untitled design](https://github.com/ChrisJoeT/VR-MiniStore/assets/94181368/b48a7d8a-7a6a-4874-8623-5e4e66a18a2f)

-The objective of this project is to develop a comprehensive e-commerce website dedicated to VR gadgets.
+This project aims to develop a fully functional E-Commerce website using Python Django Framework, HTML, CSS, and SQLite.
+This project aims to create a comprehensive e-commerce website dedicated to VR gadgets.
 The website will provide a platform for users to browse, search, and purchase a wide range of VR devices, including Apple Vision VR Headset, Google XR Headset, Meta Quest Pro VR Headset, HTC Vive Focus 3 VR Headset, and other accessories.

 Features :